xmos/vocalfusion-avs-setup/README.md

 4. Wait for the Sensory repo to clone and press enter to read and accept the license

-The rest takes a while (one example):
+5. Wait for the script to complete the installation, this can take a very long time (an example given)
    - apt-get deps: 3m53s
    - getsrc: 2m33s
    - nghttp2: 1m35s
    - openssl: 10m0s
    - curl: 3m59s
    - gstreamer: 5m53s
    - gst-plugins-base: 6m56s
    - libav: 23m29s
    - gst-plugins-bad: 9m13s
    - gst-plugins-good: 10m51s
    - portaudio: 1m4s
    - sensory: 0m1s
    - getsdk: 0m23s
    - configsdk: 0m14s
    - buildsdk: 36m23s

    - TOTAL: 1h56m26s

-5. Open localhost:3000 in browser and enter credentials, you won't have to do this if you already have a valid configuration file.
+6. Open localhost:3000 in browser and enter credentials, you won't have to do this if you already have a valid configuration file.
 If you want to add one later, paste it into `~/BUILD/Integration/`

-6. If you want to use the board in i2s mode, run `i2s_i2c_setup.sh` This step is hard to reverse so be ready to clean install the os or do any other testing first
+7. If you want to use the board in i2s mode, run `i2s_i2c_setup.sh` This step is hard to reverse so be ready to clean install the os or do any other testing first

-7. Enter `avsrun [DEBUG9]` to run the sample app, `avsunit` to run the unit tests and `avsintegration` to run the integration tests.
+8. Enter `avsrun [DEBUG9]` to run the sample app, `avsunit` to run the unit tests and `avsintegration` to run the integration tests.